rdeits/rdeits.github.com/_posts/2014-02-07-driving-a-viewfinder-from-1982.md

 	<img src="/img/2014-02-07-viewfinder/DSC_3309.jpg" width="100%">
 </figure>

-But, of course, the camera came with a perfectly compatible connector, which was trivial to remove once I'd opened up the case, and which even broke out into a standard 0.1" female header:
+But, of course, the camera came with a perfectly compatible connector, which was trivial to remove once I'd opened up the case, and which even broke out into a standard 0.1 inch female header:

 <figure class="onecol-figure">
 	<img src="/img/2014-02-07-viewfinder/DSC_3313.jpg" width="100%">